 *Must be at least 48-inches to board submarine.

 The Russian Scorpion b-427 is a one of a kind venue for special events such as parties, meetings, Military Re-Enlistment Ceremonies, or any Naval related activity.
 Easily accessible from the entire Los Angeles/Orange County metropolitan area the Russian Scorpion b-427 makes a truly unique location to hold your special event.
-Available on an hourly, evening or daily rate.
 The Russian Scorpion b-427 has appeared as a Russian, American, German and even a Japanese submarine.
 It represents a unique and user friendly filming venue not available in any other location.
 Easily accessible to all Studio and Production Facilities, the Russian Scorpion b-427 is truly a one of a kind filming location and available for single day, nighttime or multiple day shooting schedules.
 To learn more about filming opportunities, contact:

 Eleni Manukailea, Special Events Manager

 Phone: (562) 499-1659

 Enter the submarine formerly classified as the "terror of the deep" and explore all the once top-secret places and marvel at the miles of wire, piping and complex array of valves that make up the veins and arteries of a combat submarine.
 See how life on board this “Podvodnaya Lodka” (Russian for Submarine) was lived as she "drilled holes in the ocean" performing her assigned duties and top secret missions.

 The Soviet designated "Project 641" Diesel Electric Attack Submarine, known to NATO as the Foxtrot Class, was one of the most successful class of submarine ever in service to the Soviet Navy.
 Seventy-nine Foxtrot's were constructed by the Soviet Union, the second largest class of submarines ever built by them, and the b-427, code named "Scorpion," was one of their best!